 If you are certified to teach in another state, West Virginia might accept you licensure.
 West Virginia accepts reciprocity from several states.
 Contact West Virginia's Department of Education to find out if your certification can become valid in West Virginia.

-Pass the Required Tests for West Virginia
+Pass the Tests Required for Teacher Certification in West Virginia

 Individuals who are on their way to becoming certified to teach in West Virginia must also meet the testing requirements of the teacher preparation program they completed.